 Why employee training should be a top organizational priority

-Effective training is also directly tied to employee engagement levels.
+Comprehensive training is also directly tied to employee engagement levels.
 When an employee first joins your company, they’re in the “honeymoon” phase — eager to work hard and prove themselves.
 But if your training doesn’t empower them to perform at the highest level, you can be sure engagement will drop.

 Solid training produces higher employee engagement and productivity

-Creating a comprehensive training plan requires significant time, energy, and participation from various people.
+Creating a comprehensive training plan requires significant time, energy, and participation from various colleagues.
 However, it’s integral to the success of a new employee.
 And when done correctly, it will yield your company a high ROI.